edErikson/champions-forge/README.md

-# Champion's Forge v9.1 — ETERNAL
+# Champion's Forge v9.2 — ETERNAL

-**A single-file HTML habit tracker for warriors who build empires.**
+**A modular PWA habit tracker for warriors who build empires.**

 No npm.
 No servers.
 No tracking.
 All data stored in your browser.
 Works offline.
 Forever.